ModiaSim/Modia.jl/docs/src/index.md

 ## Release Notes

+### Version 0.9.1

+- Requires SignalTables 0.3.5.

+- [`@usingModiaPlot`](@ref): corrected and fixed in docu.
+Alternatively, @usingPlotPackage can be used, provided package SignalTables is present in your current environment.

+- Internal: A function call in the generated code prefixed with `Modia.`.

 ### Version 0.9.0

 - This version is slightly **non-backwards** compatible to 0.8.x.
 Most important, the result handling has been changed.